shivamchhapola/shivamchhapola/README.md

-Hi, I'm Shivam Chhapola, I'm a web weveloper and I have also made some games with Godot and Unity in the past, check them out on my [Itch.io Page](https://sh1v.itch.io)
+Hi, I'm Shivam Chhapola and I'm a web developer.

 I mainly work with MERN stack and Next.js to make websites and webapps but I also have some experience in working with Vue.js, PHP and ASP.NET.